erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    Please note, that implementing Courses API is **optional** in the EWP Mobility process - Learning Agreements *can* be filled out without the receiving institution implementing it.
-However, it is still RECOMMENDED for the receiving institution to implement it, because it allows for a much better user experience when Learning Agreements are edited in the sending institution's web application (and we want students to be able to edit them there).
+However, it is still RECOMMENDED for the receiving institution to implement it.
+It allows for a much better user experience when Learning Agreements are edited in the sending institution's web application (and we want students to be able to edit them there).